Los Caminantes

 Los Caminantes are commonly referred to as Los Chulos, Chulos, Chulos to the public.

 A nickname given by a disc jockey from their De Guanajuato...Para America! era.
 As they were seen wearing formal tuxedos, "¡Llegaron Los Chulos, Chulos, Chulos!" ("Los Chulos, Chulos, Chulos have arrived!").
 The band has recorded over 30 studio albums throughout their existence and had various collaborations with high-profile regional acts such as Diana Reyes, Patrulla 81, Polo Urías y su Maquina Norteña, Banda Pachuco.

 Los Caminantes continue to record and tour throughout the United States, Mexico and Central America.
 Frontman Agustín Ramírez died on October 26, 2022.
 His sons, Agustín Jr. and Anthony, continue on with the band.

 A tribute concert in honor of Agustín Ramírez marking the one-year anniversary of his death was held on October 27, 2023 in San Bernardino County, CA. The event featured artists performances, guest speakers, a charity fundraiser for the American Cancer Society, and was hosted by popular radio personality Alex "El Genio" Lucas.

 The sons continue to honor their late father by re-recording a song originally composed by Agustín called, "Cómo Te Extraño, Papá" ("How I Miss You, Dad"), released on Father's Day of 2024.

+On October 13, 2025, Los Caminantes were a recipient of an Micrófono de Oro award in Las Vegas, Nevada.
+An award that recognizes the trajectory and talent of outstanding people in the fields of culture, cinema, voiceover and art.
+In a speech given at the ceremony, the sons, Agustín Jr. and Anthony, dedicated the award solely to their late father.